-- D. Reflects reduction in interest income as a result of cash used for the acquisition of 280 Park Avenue. - E. Reflects the incremental increase in general and administrative costs related to the 1997 Acquisitions and Pending Acquisitions. - ${\sf F.}$ Reflects the net increase in interest as a result of the following debt transactions:
+D. Reflects reduction in interest income as a result of cash used for the acquisition of 280 Park Avenue.

+E. Reflects the incremental increase in general and administrative costs related to the 1997 Acquisitions and the Pending Acquisition.

+F. Reflects the net increase in interest as a result of the following debt transactions:

-Payoff of the Unsecured Line of Credit with proceeds from the Offering for the period subsequent to the Initial Offering, net of amounts capitalized \$ (411) of acquisition) 10,675 Amortization of deferred financing fees for the period from 10,010 January 1, 1997 to September 11, 1997 (date of acquisition) as a result of approximately \$1.1 million of fees associated with the mortgage financing of 280 Park Avenue.
-The deferred financing fees are amortized over the five year term of the loan 153 Mortgage acquisition financing of Riverfront Plaza in the principal amount of \$121,800 computed at the 10 year U.S. Treasury Note rate (5.88% at November 26, 1997) plus 1.15% 6,422 Increase in interest expense for the period subsequent to the Initial Offering \$16,839 ======
+Payoff of the Unsecured Line of Credit with proceeds from the Of- fering for the period subsequent to the Initial Offering, net of amounts capitalized Mortgage acquisition financing of 280 Park Avenue in the original Ş (411) principal amount of \$220 million computed at an interest rate of 7.00% for the period January 1, 1997 to September 11, 1997 (date of acquisition) 10,675 Amortization of deferred financing fees for the period from 10,075 January 1, 1997 to September 11, 1997 (date of acquisition) as a result of approximately \$1.1 million of fees associated with the mortgage financing of 280 Park Avenue.
+The deferred financing fees are amortized over the five year term of the loan 153 Mortgage acquisition financing of Riverfront Plaza in the principal amount of \$121,800 computed at an interest rate of 6.61% 6,038 Increase in interest expense for the period subsequent to the Initial Offering \$16,455 =======

-G. Detail of pro forma depreciation expense is presented below for the Initial Offering Acquisition Property, the 1997 Acquisitions and the Pending Acquisitions:
+G. Detail of pro forma depreciation expense is presented below for the Initial Offering Acquisition Property, the 1997 Acquisitions and the Pending Acquisition:

-PROPERTY(IES) PURCHASE PRICE PRO FORMA DEPRECIATION(1)

-INITIAL OFFERING ACQUISITION PROPERTY

-Newport Office Park(2) \$ 21,700 \$ 210

-=====

-1997 ACQUISITIONS

-280 Park Avenue(2) 322,650 \$3,355

-100 East Pratt Street 1,934

-875 Third Avenue 209,500 2,357

-\$7,646

-=====

-PENDING ACQUISITIONS

-Riverfront Plaza 174,361 \$2,288

-Mulligan/Griffin Portfolio 257,890 5,482

-\$7,770

-=====
+PROPERTY(IES) PURCHASE PRICE PRO FORMA DEPRECIATION(1) INITIAL OFFERING ACQUISITION PROPERTY Newport Office Park(2) \$ 21,700 \$ 210 1997 ACQUISITIONS 280 Park Avenue(2) 100 East Pratt Street 875 Third Avenue Riverfront Plaza 137,516 215,118 \$3,355 1,934 2,420 2,288 PENDING ACQUISITION Mulligan/Griffin Portfolio \$257 , 890 \$9,997 ====== \$5,482 ======

-- (1) Represents depreciation expense on the properties which has been calculated over 40 years for the building and over the life of the lease for tenant improvements. - (2) Reflects pro forma depreciation expense for the periods prior to acquisition. - ${\sf H.}$ Adjustment to minority interest to reflect the minority investors interest in the Operating Partnership following the Offering and issuance of OP Units and common shares.
+Represents depreciation expense on the properties which has been calculated over 40 years for the building and over the life of the lease for tenant improvements.

+(2) Reflects pro forma depreciation expense for the periods prior to acquisition.

+H. Adjustment to minority interest to reflect the minority investors interest in the Operating Partnership following the Offering and issuance of OP Units and common shares.